 A standard wheelchair has more adjustability than a transport wheelchair.
 The arm rests are height adjustable to allow proper positioning of the upper extremities.
 The foot rests are height adjustable to properly position the lower extremities.
 In addition, there is some adjustability in the rear wheel position.
 This allows for a change in the seat-to-floor height, which can be important for transfers, foot propulsion, and access to the environment.
 The ability to move the position of the rear wheel vertically also allows for a change in the seat angle to produce a fixed tilt on the wheelchair, which can aid in positioning and may assist with rear wheel access for upper extremity propulsion.

-The placement of the rear wheels of a custom rigid wheelchair can be customized through the position of the camber tube to adjust centre of gravity, rear seat-to-floor height, camber and lateral access for an individual.
+The placement of the rear wheels of a rigid wheelchair can be modified through the position of the camber tube to adjust centre of gravity, rear seat-to-floor height, camber and lateral access for an individual.
 Optimal positioning of the rear wheel for an individual enables efficient propulsion.

 In addition, rigidity in a wheelchair decreases flex in the frame of the chair.
 The ideal is that all of the energy of propulsion applied to the handrims on the rear wheel is translated into movement as any frame flex is lost movement.
 The more rigid the wheelchair, the easier it will be to propel it.
 In addition, the lighter the wheelchair, the easier it will be to propel it, assuming optimal set-up.